tmarrec/fluid-simulation/README.md

 </details>

 ## About The Project
-During my 6 months NII International Internship Program 2020 supervised by [Ryoichi Ando](https://ryichando.graphics/), I studied and implemented from scratch in C++ some research papers for fluid simulation.
+During my 6 months NII International Internship Program 2020 supervised by [Ryoichi Ando](https://ryichando.graphics/), I studied some research papers for fluid simulation and implemented a fluid solver from scratch in C++ and OpenGL.
 Here is a recap of what I've been working on :

 #### Fluid Simulation
 - **Advection**